John Bourchier, 2nd Baron Berners: Career

 After his father was slain fighting on the Yorkist side at the Battle of Barnet in 1471, Bourchier became a ward of John Howard.
 Duke of Norfolk.
 As noted above, Bourchier's mother, Elizabeth, had married as her second husband Thomas Howard, the eldest son and heir of Bourchier's guardian.
 In 1474, Bourchier's grandfather, John Bourchier, Baron Berners, died, and Bourchier inherited the title at the age of seven.

 Bourchier was educated at Oxford University and in 1477 was created a Knight of the Bath.
 In 1492, he contracted to serve in the wars overseas and took part in suppressing the Cornish rebellion of 1497 in support of Perkin Warbeck.

 He owned a manor at West Horsley Place, which would be in the path of rebels as they moved from Guilford to Banstead.

 In 1513 Bourchier was engaged at the capture of Thérouanne and in 1520 accompanied Henry VIII and his entourage of peers and knights to the king's meeting in France with Francis I of France at the Field of the Cloth of Gold.

 Bourchier held various offices of state under King Henry VIII, including Lieutenant of Calais from 28 November 1520 and Chancellor of the Exchequer from 14 July 1524.

-Bourchier translated, at the King's request, Froissart's Chronicles (1523–1525), in such a manner as to make a distinct advance in English historical writing, and the Golden Book of Marcus Aurelius (1534), as well as The History of Arthur of Lytell Brytaine (Brittany), and the romance of Huon of Bordeaux.
+Bourchier translated, at the King's request, Froissart's Chronicles (1523–1525), in such a manner as to make a distinct advance in English historical writing, and the Golden Book of Marcus Aurelius (1534), as well as Arthur of Britain: The History of the Most Noble and Valiant Knight Arthur of Little Britain (that is, Brittany; c.
+1560), and the romance of Huon of Bordeaux.

 Bourchier died at Calais in 1533.